sgrvinod/Deep-Tutorials-for-PyTorch/README.md

 ---

-**27 Jan 2020**: The code for two new tutorials have been added — [Super-Resolution](https://github.com/sgrvinod/a-PyTorch-Tutorial-to-Super-Resolution) and [Machine Translation](https://github.com/sgrvinod/a-PyTorch-Tutorial-to-Machine-Translation)
+**27 Jan 2020**: Working code for two new tutorials has been added — [Super-Resolution](https://github.com/sgrvinod/a-PyTorch-Tutorial-to-Super-Resolution) and [Machine Translation](https://github.com/sgrvinod/a-PyTorch-Tutorial-to-Machine-Translation)

 ---